Correia-jpv/fucking-awesome-angular/README.md

 * [ngx-bootstrap](https://github.com/valor-software/ngx-bootstrap) - Fast and reliable Bootstrap widgets in Angular (supports Ivy engine).
 * [design-angular-kit](https://github.com/italia/design-angular-kit) - A toolkit based on Bootstrap Italia
 for the creation of web applications developed with Angular.
+* [ngx-bootstrap-components](https://github.com/dotted-labs/ngx-bootstrap-components) - This library provides a set of Angular components integrated with Bootstrap, designed to be used with Angular's latest features like signals and the OnPush change detection strategy.
+The components are standalone, meaning they can be imported directly without the need for an encompassing Angular module.

 ##### Tailwind CSS Based